Infinitesimal calculations in fundamental groups: Structural theorems

 \begin{remark} The second author originally found a proof of Corollary~\ref{ozbek} with finite generation hypotheses using the theory of $C_\infty$-algebras.
 Briefly, a $C_\infty$-algebra is a graded vector space $C$ with a coderivation on $\cofreeE(C)$ which squares to zero, defining a Harrison complex.
 Morphisms are just maps on Harrison complexes.

 In \cite{LieEncyclopedia} the authors show that the simplicial cochains on a simplicial set have a $C_\infty$ structure extending cup product which is quasi-isomorphic to the PL-de\,Rham cochains on that simplicial set.
 In the case of the one-simplex this is dual to the Lawrence-Sullivan interval.
+These models prove Corollary~\ref{ozbek}.

-The ``universal product'' on fundamental groups is given by a collapse map $S^1 \to S^1 \vee S^1$.
-The second author made explicit calculations in this model to prove that weight reduction in the Harrison complex leads to Baker-Campbell-Hausdorff product.
+For an alternative approach, the ``universal product'' on fundamental groups is given by precomposition with a collapse map $S^1 \to S^1 \vee S^1$.
+The second author made explicit calculations in the Harrison model to prove that weight reduction in the Harrison complex leads to Baker-Campbell-Hausdorff product.
 He then used this to achieve our first proof of the Lifting Criterion below, in the finitely generated setting. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:pairing}] Let $A^*(X)$ be de\,Rham forms (smooth or piecewise linear) for $X$ and consider a loop $\gamma\maps S^1\to X$.
 We consider the interplay between the coassociative and coLie (Harrison) bar constructions